 - supports with the SEN admin including gaining permission, distributing documentation to staff and filing paper and electronic documents

 - works with staff to create pupil passports

 - are responsible for providing a well-differentiated curriculum

 - are the first point of contact with parents and keep them informed about children’s progress

-- write, use and review individual education plans (in conference with children, inclusion Leaders of Learning and parents) for children with Education Health and Care Plans (EHC Plans)
+- write, use and review pupils passports (in conference with children, inclusion Leaders of Learning and parents) for children with Education Health and Care Plans (EHC Plans)

 - contribute to annual reviews for children with EHC plans